An extensive Tutorial on Demographic Modeling with fastsimcoal2 Coalescent Simulations

 1

-Then, SFS data is termed as FREQ, unless you have insights into recombination rates in your specimens, leave it at zero.
-Remember, rather have a simple than an overfitted model.
+SFS data is termed as FREQ, unless you have insights into recombination rates in your specimens, leave it at zero.
+It is preferable to have a simple than an overfitted model.
 The mutation rate can be derived for your focal group.
-E.g., for reptiles it is calculated to be 1.7e-8.
+E.g., for reptiles it is calculated to be 1.7e-8 and must not be 0 as otherwise divergence or similar processes leave no trace.

 //per Block: data type, num loci, rec. rate and mut rate + optional parameters